 ProtoCall Crisis Line at (877) 831-7421 weekdays after 4:30 p.m., weekends, and holidays.

 Main Phone: (413) 545-2337

-The Faculty & Staff Assistance Program is a free, confidential service offering counseling, information, consultation and referrals for UMass Amherst faculty and staff.
-The FSAP helps resolve work-related and personal concerns through confidential assessment, counseling, consultation and referrals.
+The Employee Counseling and Consultation Office is a free, confidential service offering counseling, information, consultation and referrals for UMass Amherst faculty and staff.
+The ECCO helps resolve work-related and personal concerns through confidential assessment, counseling, consultation and referrals.

 219 Hampshire House